mattpannella/pupdate/README.md

   display-modes            Enable all Display Modes
     -p, --path                Absolute path to install location

-  prune-memories           Delete all but the latest save states for each game -p, --path                 Absolute path to install location -c, --core                 The core you want to prune memories for
+  prune-memories           Delete all but the latest save states for each game (defaults to all cores) -p, --path                 Absolute path to install location -c, --core                 The core you want to prune memories for